 Finally, the ruts have further interest because they preserve traces of the wagon descent situation from the ridge tops.
 Four or five sets of descent ruts reveal a complex pattern to the roadway that probably developed from varying terrestrial conditions, the braking requirements of heavy wagons, and, to some extent, individual preferences for making the Spring Creek crossing.
 Travelers would leave the ridge road at this point to make the crossing, to obtain water, and possibly to camp overnight.
 From Spring Creek the road ran west and northwestward toward the Camden Crossing of the Blue River.
-Short sections of ruts are visible here and there in the unplowed pastures west of Spring Creek Prairie: In the tallgrass prairie immediately to the west, along the northern edge of the east half of the section, immediately to the south of Saltillo Road, and northwesterly to the west of Haines Branch.
+Short sections of ruts are visible here and there in the unplowed pastures west of Spring Creek Prairie: In the tallgrass prairie immediately to the south of Saltillo Road, and northwesterly to the west of Haines Branch.